Acetaminophen/ phenylephrine drops

 Brand Name: Tylenol Infants Plus Cold

-Acetaminophen/phenylephrine drops is used for:
+Acetaminophen/ phenylephrine drops are used for:

 Relieving symptoms such as pain and sinus congestion due to colds, upper respiratory infections, and allergies.
 It may also used for other conditions as determined by your doctor.

-Acetaminophen/phenylephrine drops is an analgesic and decongestant combination.
+Acetaminophen/phenylephrine drops are an analgesic and decongestant combination.
 The analgesic works in the brain to help decrease pain.
 The decongestant works by constricting blood vessels and reducing swelling in the nasal passages, which decreases stuffiness.

-Do NOT use acetaminophen/phenylephrine drops if:
+Do NOT use acetaminophen/ phenylephrine drops if: